Top Tips for Your First Ski or Snowboarding Holiday

-While the thought of your first time on a snowboard or skiing might leave you worried about not getting hurt and especially not being embarrassed, you could get hooked for life.
+But the thought of your first time on a snowboard or skiing holiday might leave you a little apprehensive especially if you have never been before.

-Here are 7 essential tips to help you get started!
+Here are some essential recommendations to help you get started!

 1. Get Fit